brandynwilliams/brandynwilliams/README.md

 - 🚶 I'm a Web Developer from Hyde Park, NY
 - 👨‍💻 I am currently a student at BloomTech
 - 📫 How to reach me: brandyn_williams@outlook.com
-- 💬 Ask me about anything!
+- 💬 Ask me about anything!!
-- ⚡ Fun Fact: The First Computer Weighed More Than 27 Tons.
+- ⚡ Fun Fact: The First Computer Weighed More Than 27 Tons

 <h3 align="left">Connect with me:</h3>